Remote working overseas

 Depending on the circumstances and subject to local advice, it is likely to be necessary to obtain a certificate of coverage from HMRC confirming the position.

-The UK has negotiated a separate social security agreement with Ireland, which also contains exemptions both for multi-state workers and detached workers.
-The detached worker exception under the Irish agreement could potentially be for longer than two years.
+The UK has negotiated social security agreements with Ireland and Switzerland, which also contain exemptions both for multi-state workers and detached workers.
+The detached worker exception under the Irish and Swiss agreements could potentially be for longer than two years.

-Outside the European Economic Area (EEA) and Switzerland, the position will depend on whether there is a reciprocal agreement between the host country and the UK.
-In countries where there is a reciprocal agreement, such as the USA, Korea and Japan, it is possible for an employee to remain within the UK system and not pay local social security contributions for up to five years (depending on the country), if the employee has a valid certificate of coverage.
+Outside the EU and Switzerland, the position will depend on whether there is a reciprocal agreement between the host country and the UK.
+In countries where there is a reciprocal agreement, such as the USA, Korea, and Japan, it is possible for an employee to remain within the UK system and not pay local social security contributions for up to five years (depending on the country), if the employee has a valid certificate of coverage.

 Risk of creating a permanent establishment